bennetbvarghese/NeoN3oHospitalProject/CONTRIBUTING.md

-# Contributing to MailerDome
+# Contributing to HospitalSystem

-🎉 Thanks for considering contributing to MailerDome! 🎉
+🎉 Thanks for considering contributing to HospitalSystem! 🎉

 We welcome contributions of all kinds, including bug fixes, new features, documentation improvements, and more.
 To make the process as smooth as possible, please follow these guidelines.